-August 17, 2001
+August 20, 2001

-Interpretive Letter #933 May 2002 12 U.S.C.
+May 2002 12 U.S.C.
 24(7) 12 CFR 7.4002(a) & (b)

-Subject:Request for Concurrence that [] is Authorized to ChargeFees to Cash Checks Drawn on the Bank for Non-Accountholders
+Subject: Request for Concurrence that [] is Authorized to

+Charge Fees to Cash Checks Drawn on the Bank for Non-Accountholders

-Dear [
+Dear []:

-This responds to your letter of July 31, 2001, in which you request the concurrence of this Office that [], a national banking association with its main office in [City, State], and with branch offices in [State 1, State 2,] and [State 3] ("the Bank"), is authorized, pursuant to 12 U.S.C. § 24(Seventh) and 12 C.F.R. § 7.4002, to charge non-accountholders convenience fees to cash checks drawn on the Bank ("On Us Checks").1 The Bank's deposit agreements reserve the right to charge this convenience fee with respect to checks drawn on any deposit accounts.
-This fee is essentially compensating the bank for making cash immediately available to the payee.
-Otherwise, the payee would have to wait for the check to clear through the relevant procedural considerations set forth in 12 C.F.R. § 7.4002(b), we agree that the Bank is authorized to charge this convenience fee, in its discretion, pursuant to section 24(Seventh) and section 7.4002(a).2
+This responds to your letter of August 16, 2001, in which you request the concurrence of this Office that [] ("the Bank") is authorized, pursuant to 12 U.S.C. § 24(Seventh) and 12 C.F.R. § 7.4002, to charge non-accountholders fees to cash checks drawn on the Bank ("On Us Checks").
+The Bank's deposit agreements reserve the right to charge a convenience fee with respect to checks drawn on all deposit accounts at the Bank.
+This convenience fee is essentially compensating the bank for making cash immediately available to the payee.
+Otherwise, the payee would have to wait for the check to clear through the payment system.
+Based on our review of your letter and supporting materials submitted and the relevant procedural considerations set forth in 12 C.F.R. § 7.4002(b), we agree that the Bank is authorized to charge this convenience fee, in its discretion, pursuant to section 24(Seventh) and section 7.4002(a).